ctrlplusb/easy-peasy/README.md

 });
 ```

-You can't modify the state in an `effect` action, however, the `effect` action is provided `dispatch`, allowing you dispatch actions to update state where required.
-Feel free to use async/await or Promises to help with your async flow.
+As you can see in the example above you can't modify the state directly within an `effect` action, however, the `effect` action is provided `actions`, allowing you dispatch actions to update the state where required.

-### Dispatching an `effect` action
+### Dispatching an `effect` action directly via the store

 You dispatch an effectful action in the same manner as a normal action.
 However, an `effect` action always returns a Promise allowing you to chain commands to execute after the `effect` action has completed.